mahdi-samadi/javascript-exercises/README.md

 # javascript-exercises
-These exercises are only for personal skill improvement.
+These exercises are only to improve my personal skills.